Coop1195/WindowsRepairScript/README.md

 To use the WindowsRepairScript program, run the executable on a windows device:

 ## Features
-- Provides an interface to run common commands to fix issues on windows systems, including CHKDSK, SFC, and DISM.
+- Provides an interface to run common commands to fix issues on windows systems, including CHKDSK, SFC, and DISM, and "netstat -r".

 ## Contributing
 We welcome contributions!
 To contribute, follow these steps: